natematias/governing-human-algorithm-behavior/README.md

 #### 8.1 Methods: Causality

+In this class, we will discuss the question of causality and methods for establishing the different kinds of causality that might be important to answer practical questions about technology benefits, harms, and interventions to transform them.

 * Odgers, C. L. (2024).
 [The great rewiring: is social media really behind an epidemic of teenage mental illness?](https://ideas.repec.org/a/nat/nature/v628y2024i8006d10.1038_d41586-024-00902-2.html) Nature, 628(8006), 29-30.
 * Matias, N., & Penney, J. (2025).
 [Science and Causality in Technology Litigation](https://tsjournal.org/index.php/jots/article/view/233).
 Journal of Online Trust and Safety, 2(5).